 ● Support to stressed sectors

-● Around 2-3 lakh crore of state,centre and PSUs are due in the form of GST refunds, NHAI payments, Income tax refunds, fertilizer subsidiaries, SGST balance payments and PSU payments, are funds that the government can release, to start with.
+● Around 2-3 lakh crore of state, center, and PSUs are due in the form of GST refunds, NHAI payments, Income tax refunds, fertilizer subsidiaries, SGST balance payments, and PSU payments, are funds that the government can release, to start with.

-● 50% GST cut for next 3-4 months to stimulate demand across the board.
+● 50% GST cut for the next 3-4 months to stimulate demand across the board.

 ● Representations have been made to kick-start the SME sector, 75% of which are struggling with liquidity issues, by extending borrowing facilities specific to the sector.

-● Government can also scheme to extend credit guarantees to the borrowers so that lending institutions are less reluctant to lend at these uncertain times.
+● The government can also scheme to extend credit guarantees to the borrowers so that lending institutions are less reluctant to lend at these uncertain times.
 This can help boost the bank's frequency to lend at this time.

 ● The lenders cannot be hung up on the experiences of the past.
 Professionals should formulate and derive appropriate solutions to counter and rectify the errors made and provide the assistance of capital to the economy that is the need of an hour.